WEC-Sim/WEC-Sim/source/pto.rst

-This section provides an overview of  WEC-Sim's constraint and pto classes; for more information about the constraint and pto classes' code structure, refer to `Constraint Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#constraint-class>`_ and `PTO Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#pto-class>`_.
+This section provides an overview of  WEC-Sim's constraint and pto classes; for more information about the constraint and pto classes' code structure, refer to :ref:`code_structure:Constraint Class` and :ref:`code_structure:PTO Class`.

 Modifying Constraints and PTOs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^